microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 input.acceleration(Dimension.Strength);
 ```

 Step 3.

 Use the plot bar chart to visualize the acceleration on the LED screen of the micro:bit in the specified range.
-You implement plot Bar Graph to display a vertical bar graph based on the "value" and "high" value.
-Then you must insert acceleration in based on strength.
+You implement forever and plot Bar Graph to constantly display a vertical bar graph, which will be based on the "value" and "high" value.
+Then measure the acceleration based on the strength or Magnitude.

 ```blocks
 basic.forever(() => {